 Our communities are counting on the incoming Biden administration to repair the damage left behind by the EPA.
 Fixing these Trump-era rollbacks is just the beginning of building a healthy, safe, pollution-free future:

-- Ozone Standards—The EPA has refused to strengthen the National Ambient Air Quality Standards for ground-level ozone, or smog, despite clear scientific evidence that more stringent standards are necessary to protect Americans from asthma, lung problems, and other health issues.
+- Ozone Standards—The Trump EPA refused to strengthen the National Ambient Air Quality Standards for ground-level ozone, or smog, despite clear scientific evidence that more stringent standards are necessary to protect Americans from asthma, lung problems, and other health issues.
 Smog is linked to premature deaths, thousands of emergency room visits, and tens of thousands of asthma attacks every year.

-- Particle Pollution Standards—The EPA has refused to strengthen the National Ambient Air Quality Standards for deadly particle pollution, or soot, which causes tens of thousands of deaths per year.
+- Particle Pollution Standards—The Trump EPA refused to strengthen the National Ambient Air Quality Standards for deadly particle pollution, or soot, which causes tens of thousands of deaths per year.
 The decision ignores the considerable science showing grave health harms at levels below the current standards, as well as ignoring new evidence linking particle pollution to increased risk of COVID illness and death.

 - Clean Air Act Cost-Benefit Analysis—Cost-benefit analysis is used by policymakers to evaluate the impacts of different policy strategies.
-The EPA has finalized arbitrary and deceptive changes to this formula for Clean Air Act protections that would falsely inflate costs, while underestimating the health benefits of pollution protections.
+The Trump EPA finalized arbitrary and deceptive changes to this formula for Clean Air Act protections that would falsely inflate costs, while underestimating the health benefits of pollution protections.

 - Clean Car Standards—The Trump administration weakened greenhouse gas emissions standards for cars, the largest source of climate pollution in the US.
 Trump also withdrew the longstanding authority of California and other states to set greenhouse gas tailpipe emissions standards that are more protective than EPA standards.
+[President Biden has signaled his commitment to strengthening greenhouse gas emissions standards for cars in an Executive Order.]

 - Methane Standards—EPA lifted regulations that limit methane emissions from oil and gas operations.
 Methane is a potent greenhouse gas that is leaked and vented from well pads, compressor stations, and pipelines.
 Other toxins leak from oil and gas development along with methane.
+[President Biden has signaled his commitment to restoring methane standards for new and modified sources in an Executive Order.]

 - Power Sector Standards—EPA rescinded America’s Clean Power Plan, which was the most significant climate-fighting policy on the books, replacing it with a much weaker plan that does not meaningfully address carbon dioxide emissions from power plants.